-Poster sessions provide an opportunity for informal, interactive presentation, and discussion of diverse topics in the field of library and information science.
-Authors are invited to submit proposals related to innovative projects, best practices, and original research findings.
-Posters should be eye-catching visual representations of a topic, and include graphics, tables, charts, text, and/or images.
+Poster sessions provide an opportunity for informal, interactive, multimedia electronic presentation and discussion of diverse topics in the field of library and information science.
+Proposals should consider innovative projects, best practices, and original research findings related to the conference theme.
+For the first time, the poster format will be electronic, allowing for the inclusion of interactive graphics, videos, and images.
+For a sample of this format, visit https://ipostersessions.com/sample/.
+Electronic posters should be eye-catching visual representations of a topic, including graphics, tables, charts, text, videos, and/or images.
 Proposals should include a brief abstract, place an emphasis on the unique value of the work, and summarize contributions or results being presented.
-A maximum of two presenters per poster is recommended, and presenters will have 60 minutes to present their content multiple times during the time block.
+A maximum of two presenters per poster is recommended, and presenters will have 45 minutes to present their content multiple times during the time block.
 The selection committee will evaluate proposals primarily on their potential to stimulate interesting discussion, facilitate the exchange of ideas, and promote collaboration across varied functional areas.
-Accepted presenters will need to provide a PDF of their poster for inclusion in the Virtual Conference archive.
+Accepted posters in this new format will be available onsite and in the ACRL Virtual Conference and archive.